camillenoufi/spectral-visualizer/README.md

 "Nature at Night" Audio Visualizer
-- Visualizes the time and frequency contents of any sound
+- Visualizes the time and frequency contents of any sound within a theme of lake and mountains at night.

 to run: